IRCL-io/Robot-Combat-Trading-Cards/README.md

 This project mostly-autonomously generates trading cards for a given robot combat event.

-Run this python module to generate svg cards, convert them to png(resolving internet references), and assemble in one complete pdf:
+Run this python module to generate svg cards, convert them to png(resolving internet references), and assemble in one complete pdf::::===>>
 [svg_bots.py](svg_bots.py)

 The source JSON data is generated with ChatGPT prompting, noted in [prompts.md](prompts.md)